 From 1981 to 2002, he performed with Philippe Herreweghe’s Collegium Vocale Gent.

 Since 1985, he has been principal double bass of Les Arts Florissants conducted by William Christie, where he has also played the violone and the viola da gamba.

 Over the last several years, he has prepared new editions of baroque music.
 Among these are the three remaining Monteverdi operas, which were performed in 2008, 2009 and 2010 at the Teatro Real in Madrid with Les Arts Florissants and released on DVD.
-Among his future editorial projects is a new edition of the three-volume Complete Double Bass Method by Wenzel Hause, the first comprehensive bass method ever written by a bass player in activity.
+Among his future editorial projects are new editions of early seventeenth-century Italian vocal and instrumental chamber music, and a new edition of the three-volume Complete Double Bass Method by Wenzel Hause, the first comprehensive bass method ever written by a bass player in activity.